Chloe Kim: America's 17-year-old snowboarding sensation

 In Monday's qualifying runs, Kim scored 91.50 -- nearly four points better than any of her rivals -- in a performance that makes her favorite in Tuesday's women's halfpipe final.

-Though her career is only just beginning, Kim is already well on the way to becoming a legend of her sport.
-She also doesn't just have the hopes of one nation resting on her shoulders.
+In short, though her career is only just beginning, Kim is already well on the way to becoming a legend of her sport.
+And she doesn't just have the hopes of one nation resting on her shoulders.

 "It's very special," Kim told CNN.
 "I feel like I have this unique opportunity to represent both Korea and the US.